lengzuo/candle-web3/README.md

 - **Kafka:** Acts as the central message bus, decoupling the data producers (connectors) from the data consumer (candles-service).
 This provides resilience and scalability.

-- **Redis Pub/Sub:** Used by the `candles-service` for internal broadcasting of finalized candles.
-The `Publisher` component sends candles to Redis channels, and the `Broadcaster` component subscribes to these channels to fan out data to connected gRPC clients.
-This allows for efficient, low-latency distribution of candles within the `candles-service` or across multiple instances if scaled.

-- **`candles-service`:** This service consumes the raw trade data from Kafka.
-It contains an `Aggregator` that consolidates trades from all exchanges and builds OHLC candles for each instrument pair at a configurable interval.
-The finalized candles are then broadcasted to connected clients via a gRPC server.
+- **`candles-service`:** This is the core service that consumes raw trades from Kafka.
+It contains an `Aggregator` to build OHLC candles.
+To enable horizontal scaling, the service's internal components are decoupled using Redis Pub/Sub for broadcasting finalized candles.

-  - It uses a `Publisher` to send candles to Redis Pub/Sub and a `Broadcaster` to receive candles from Redis Pub/Sub and distribute them to gRPC clients.
+- **Redis Pub/Sub:** While Kafka handles data ingress, Redis is used for high-speed, low-latency broadcasting of the _finalized_ candles to all connected gRPC clients.
+This decouples the candle aggregation logic from the client-facing broadcast logic.
+Crucially, it allows the `candles-service` to be scaled horizontally: multiple instances can all publish to and subscribe from the same Redis channels, ensuring all clients receive all candles regardless of which instance they are connected to.

 - **`client-service`:** A simple grpc client that connects to the `candles-service`, subscribes to a list of instrument pairs, and prints the received candle data to standard output.